arcana-network/docs.arcana/docs/use-cases.md

 ## Secure with MFA

 Gaming, DeFi and other Web3 apps that deal with user's crypto assets, NFTs can further secure user data by utilizing the [[concept-mfa|MFA feature]].
-Each user is not just associated with their private keys but another piece of encrypted data for identity validation.
+A user can set up various recovery methods for their wallet to enhance security.
+Whenever they try to login from a new device they will have to provide one of the two in order to login.
 The {{config.extra.arcana.sdk_name}} works across devices and browsers.

 ## Enable Gasless Transactions